config-syncer/config-syncer/docs/tutorials/cluster-syncer.md

 # Synchronize Configuration across Clusters

 You can synchronize a ConfigMap or a Secret into different clusters using Kubed.
 For this you need to provide a `kube-config` file consisting cluster contexts and specify context names in comma separated format using __`kubed.appscode.com/sync-contexts`__ annotation.
-Kubed will create a copy of that ConfigMap/Secret in all clusters specified by the annotation.
-For each cluster, it will sync into source namespace by default, but if namespace specified in the context (in the `kube-config` file), it will sync into that namespace.
-Note that, Kubed will not create any namespace, it has to be created before.
+Kubed will create a copy of that ConfigMap/Secret in all clusters specified by the annotation. _For each cluster, it will sync into source namespace by default, but if namespace specified in the context (in the `kube-config` file), it will sync into that namespace._ Note that, Kubed will not create any namespace, it has to be created beforehand.

 If the data in the source ConfigMap/Secret is updated, all the copies will be updated.
 Either delete the source ConfigMap/Secret or remove the annotation from the source ConfigMap/Secret to remove the copies.